Test Id : NGPCM

 Describes how the test is performed and provides a method-specific reference

 This is a laboratory-developed target enriched next generation sequencing (NGS) panel.
 DNA is extracted from validated specimen sources including bone marrow aspirate and formalin-fixed paraffin embedded tissues (eg, bone marrow clot).
-Bone marrow aspirate specimens are enriched for plasma cells sorted by a flow cytometric cell selection method prior to DNA extraction.
+Bone marrow aspirate specimens are enriched for plasma cells using a flow cytometric cell sorting selection method prior to DNA extraction.
 Library preparation for NGS is performed followed by probe hybridization and capture.
-Sequencing of the final sample library is performed on a NGS instrument.
+Sequencing of the final sample library is performed on an NGS instrument.
 Following bioinformatic processing of the sequencing data, the sequencing results are interpreted to provide a final clinical report.
-Genomic alterations are called according to human genome reference build GRCh37 (hg19).(Unpublished Mayo method).
+Genomic alterations are called according to human genome reference build GRCh37 (hg19).(Unpublished Mayo method)

 PDF Report